 The height of the existing development surrounding the site ranges from five storeys down to two storeys.
-The former Odeon Cinema building, situated to the north of the site on Bath Street, is approximately five storeys in height.
+The former Odeon Cinema building, situated to the north of the site on Bath Street, is approximately five storeys high.
 The properties to the east are predominantly residential two to four storey town houses, in part converted to ground floor retail and commercial usage.

 The former Odeon Cinema building is now owned by The Freedom Church Group and as such does not form part of the Bath Street site.
-However, the northern boundary of the Bath Street site extends beneath the canopy on the south elevation of the former Odeon Cinema building to the southern façade of the building itself.
+The northern boundary of the Bath Street site, however, extends beneath the canopy on the south elevation of the former Odeon Cinema to the southern façade of the building itself.

 The general character of the area is assessed in the St Helier Urban Character Appraisal4 and the North St Helier Masterplan5.
 The Urban Character Appraisal makes specific reference to the Bath Street area as having pockets of underused or vacant land that undermine townscape qualities.
 It states that these vacant sites affect the continuity of street activity and sets out design guidance to ensure that the essential character of the area is maintained.
 The guidance outlines the general character objectives for the area and also provides more detailed design guidance.
-Accordingly the designer should refer to that document; specifically the information for Character Area 8 - Town Centre of the St Helier Urban Character Appraisal.
+Accordingly the designer should refer to that document; specifically the information for Character Area 8 - Town Centre; and Character Aea 9 - Town Centre North; of the St Helier Urban Character Appraisal (currently draft SPG: Design Guidance for St Helier).